-BT are switching off their ISDN and PSTN telephone networks.
+ISDN and PSTN telephone networks are being switched off by BT.
 This will start with a cease of supply from 2020.
 Full migration is expected by 2025 as and when contract renewals come around.

 What does BT’s ISDN & PSTN switch off mean for me and my organisation?

 If like approximately 45% of other UK businesses, your company has migrated to an IP based telephony solution, then you’ve no need to worry or take any action.

 If you are one of the remaining 55% of UK businesses that haven’t taken any action, then now is the time to start planning with some urgency.

 Failure to prepare for BT’s ISDN & PSTN switch-off could result in your business being disconnected from voice-calls and landline numbers.

 You will need to migrate your business phone services to an internet-based system.